Housing and Innovation in Revit (HIR)

 Microsoft Project

-Two separate Microsoft Project schedules must be made; one schedule to manage the progress of the design process and one Construction Schedule outlining the theoretical construction schedule of the building design.
+Two separate Microsoft Project schedules must be made; one schedule to manage the progress of the design process and one construction schedule outlining the theoretical construction schedule of the building design.
 Instructions for how to access Microsoft Project can be found on the Software Requirements page of the manual.
 Learn Microsoft Project by accessing the Microsoft Project Student Guide.

-The SLDP Schedule must include all tasks related to the project design from the start to Early or Final Submission.
+The SLDP schedule must include all tasks related to the project design from the start to Early or Final Submission.
 The Microsoft Project schedule should include the following:

-• Minimum of 20 tasks, not including Milestones.
+• Minimum of 20 tasks, not including milestones.

 • Milestones, which should be clearly indicated on the project plan (Duration of zero days).